 The Higher Education Opportunity Act (HEOA) requires specific information be disclosed concerning financial aid services available to Montgomery College students.
-To view this information, go to the Student Financial Assistance section on the HEOA page of the Montgomery College website.
+To view the following information, go to the Student Financial Assistance section on the HEOA page on the Montgomery College website.